 - the storage of safety or emergency systems or devices that are activated by explosives.

-If you hold a Victorian licence to operate a major hazard facility, you do not require a licence to manufacture or store explosives.
+If you hold a Victorian licence to operate a major hazard facility, you do not need a licence to manufacture or store explosives.